react-utility/datatable/README.md

 # React Datatable
 This is another datatable library for react application.
-There are other great datatable libaries available on the npm repository, which doesn't comes out with much customization when it comes to CSS.
-While working with PWA application using react and tailwind for one of my client, I found that it's not very easy to customize CSS and themes at granular level using various CSS frameworks like bootstrap, tailwind etc or simple CSS.

-In some cases I found that when working with one css framework or none (just simple css) the other datatables libaries available in the market for react, uses another framework or some uses style-components, and then I have to manage CSS with both the framework and have to write some extra codes to work seamlessly.

-*If you are looking for some simple react datatable with some in built functionality like pagination, sorting, progress bar etc. or full customization of these components and granular access to the table elements for any CSS framework or none of your choice then this is the datable library you are looking for.
+*If you are looking for simple react datatable with some in built functionality like pagination, sorting, progress bar etc. or full customization of these components and granular access to the table elements for any CSS framework like tailwind, bootstrap or just css or scss of your choice, then this is the datable library you are looking for.
 Give this React Datatable a try.*
 <br>
 <br>
 ## Table of contents